Departmental Management/HR Guidance

 Having trouble purchasing products?

-In order to ensure timely delivery of the items they need, departments are encouraged to purchase their supplies directly from vendors as soon as they know they will be returning to on-site activity.
+In order to ensure timely delivery of the items needed, departments are encouraged to purchase their supplies directly from vendors as soon as they know they will be returning to on-site activity.
 The EOC Logistics and Safety teams may be able to help departments identify vendors with products available for purchase and delivery within the department’s required time frames.

 Additionally, the EOC Logistics and Safety teams have a limited supply of protective products in the Logistics inventory.
 This inventory is intended to be a short-term supply used to facilitate departments returning to work on-site.
-If a department is unable to order supplies directly from a vendor for delivery in a timely manner, it may request up to a one-month supply of for use while it waits for the delivery of its orders.
+If a department is unable to order supplies directly from a vendor for delivery in a timely manner, it may request up to a one-month supply for use while it waits for the delivery of its orders.
 After receiving a one-month interim supply, departments will be charged for items received from the Logistics inventory.

 How to request: